Frequently asked questions:

 Yes, all universities that train students in distance education programs must have a license, as well as an appendix to the license – a list of professional educational programs for which this institution has the right to conduct educational activities, and accreditation.

 There is no distance form of training – there is a distance learning technology.
-In KazNPU named after Abai, distance technology is introduced on the correspondence form of training.
-For students enrolled in accelerated educational programs after higher education the term of study is 2 years, after the secondary professional – 3 years.
+In KazNPU named after Abai, distance technology is introduced on the form of training sur ce site.
+For students enrolled in accelerated educational programs after higher education the term of study is 2 years, after the secondary professional – 2 years.

 In accordance with the academic calendar 2 times a year for the delivery of final control (examination).